syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Selection.md

 ---
 layout: post
-title:Selection with Grid widget for Syncfusion Essential MVC
+title: Selection with Grid widget for Syncfusion Essential MVC
 description: How to enable selection and its functionalities
 platform: ejmvc
 control: Grid